Apollo Telescope Mount: Film canisters

 Six ATM experiments used film to record data, and over the course of the missions over 150,000 successful exposures were recorded.
 The film canister had to be manually retrieved on crewed spacewalks to the instruments during the missions.
 The film canisters were returned to Earth aboard the Apollo capsules when each mission ended, and were among the heaviest items that had to be returned at the end of each mission.
 The heaviest canisters weighed 40 kg (88.1 lb) and could hold up to 16,000 frames of film.

 Over the course of operations almost 30 canisters were loaded and utilized, and then returned to Earth.

 Results

 Experiments

 The instruments were used for various types of observations including pre-planned experiments, including a set of student experiments.
 This is a chart describing an example of this:

 S-54 X-Ray Spectrographic Telescope

 Legacy

-A backup ATM spar (instruments were mounted to this) was restored and put on display in 2015 at the Steven F. Udvar-Hazy Center in Chantilly, Virginia, US.
+A backup ATM spare (instruments were mounted to this) was restored and put on display in 2015 at the Steven F. Udvar-Hazy Center in Chantilly, Virginia, US.
 The restoration involved repairing some Kapton layers that had degraded after 4 decades.